Quantitative K-Theory Related to Spin Chern Numbers: Introduction

 To get good quantitative results about the distance to the closest commuting pair of unitary matrices, we will select our functions and formulas very carefully.

-In 1986 the only numerical computation of the Bott index that was practical involved relatively small matrices where $V$ was diagonal.
-Today we have from physics \cite{LorHastHgTe,HastLorTheoryPractice,fulga2011scattering} large matrices where neither is diagonal.
+In 1986 the only numerical computation of the Bott index that was practical involved relatively small matrices where~$V$ was diagonal.
+Today we have from physics~\cite{fulga2011scattering,HastLorTheoryPractice,LorHastHgTe} large matrices where neither is diagonal.
 The cost of computing $f(V)$, $g(V)$ and $h(V)$ depends heavily on the choices in the scalar functions on the circle.

-We end up with choices for $f$, $g$ and $h$ that are very similar to the smooth functions illustrated in \cite{loring1986torus}, although we don't select them to have rapidly decreasing Fourier coefficients.
-We select functions that are well approximated by degree-five trigonometric polynomials and where the Fourier series are relatively easy to calculate.
+We end up with choices for~$f$,~$g$ and~$h$ that are very similar to the smooth functions illustrated in~\cite{loring1986torus}, although we don't select them to have rapidly decreasing Fourier coef\/f\/icients.
+We select functions that are well approximated by degree-f\/ive trigonometric polynomials and where the Fourier series are relatively easy to calculate.

-Soon after the Bott index was introduced, we found in joint work with Exel \cite{ExelLoringInvariats} that a simpler formula based on winding numbers can be used.
-We only proved that this formula worked for sufficiently small commutator norms.
-Here we will find a concrete $\delta_{0}$ so that $\left\Vert \left[U,V\right]\right\Vert \leq\delta_{0}$ implies the two invariants are equal.
+Soon after the Bott index was introduced, we found in joint work with Exel~\cite{ExelLoringInvariats} that a~simpler formula based on winding numbers can be used.
+We only proved that this formula worked for suf\/f\/iciently small commutator norms.
+Here we will f\/ind a~concrete $\delta_{0}$ so that $\left\Vert [U,V]\right\Vert \leq\delta_{0}$ implies the two invariants are equal.

-We begin with a survey, and some improved theorems, of the winding number index of \cite{ExelLoringInvariats}.
-Our expectation is that quantitative results regarding almost commuting matrices will be useful in applications, especially in relation to topological insulators \cite{LorHastHgTe,HastLorTheoryPractice,fulga2011scattering}.
+We begin with a~survey, and some improved theorems, of the winding number index of~\cite{ExelLoringInvariats}.
+Our expectation is that quantitative results regarding almost commuting matrices will be useful in applications, especially in relation to topological insulators~\cite{fulga2011scattering,HastLorTheoryPractice,LorHastHgTe}.

-We follow mathematical conventions, so $U^{*}$ refers to the conjugate-transpose when $U$ is a matrix.
+We follow mathematical conventions, so $U^{*}$ refers to the conjugate-transpose.
 To accommodate time reversal invariance in physics, we need to consider what in physics is called the dual operation,

-Our main result, from the standpoint of physics, is Theorem~\ref{thm:LogTheorem}.
-It relates the spin Chern number of a finite system in 2D as follows.
-As discussed in length in \cite{HastLorTheoryPractice}, the position operators, assume the geometry of the model is the torus, are two commuting unitary matrices, but the band-compressed position operators are almost commuting matrices acting on low-energy space that are almost unitary.
-If the signalization of the Hamiltonian is done preserving symmetry, if we start in class AI we end up with matrices $A$ and $B$ so that $A^{\sharp}=A$ and $B^{\sharp}=B$ and only have approximate relation